Parks and Fields

 is located right in the heart of town.
 This park offers a play area for children, a boat launch, washroom facilities and a covered picnic area with plenty of parking.

--A children's water park was opened in the summer of 2017; hours of operation are 10am - 8pm, 7 days a week.
+Our Comox Rotary Splash Park for children was opened in the summer of 2017; hours of operation are 10am - 8pm, 7 days a week.
 A Pool Rules sign is posted at the south entrance to the park.

 offers a wonderful location to view the exhilarating scenery of the Comox Harbour and Beaufort Mountain Range.
 Spend an afternoon watching the sea life and activity in the Comox Harbour.